 Practicing a simple meditation while being completely naked can help us become more familiar with and accepting of our naked self.
 Here are some steps to follow to practice a form of naked meditation:

 - As with all personal meditation, you need a time and place where you can dedicate yourself to meditating and not be interrupted or distracted.
-Don’t bring your cell phone or other electronic devices into your place of meditation.
+Don’t bring your cell phone or other electronic devices into your place of meditation unless you are using it as a timer for your period of meditation.
 Some people use meditation music.
 But music can also become distracting.
 I recommend silence.
 But create a space for meditation by lighting a candle and placing a figurine or icon in a visible position.

 - Take off all clothes and accessories before the meditation.
 Wearing a wrist watch will cause you to be distracted by looking at the time.
 Instead, set a timer for the length of time you want to meditate.